-By 2018, all global vendors of medicinal products (pharmaceutical companies) that operate globally or in the European market will be obliged to ensure that all submissions of product information follow a standardized data model with standard vocabularies and code sets.
-This standardized data model is defined by the ISO IDMP set of standards.
-Companies can face hefty fines for non-compliance.
+IDMP requires all global vendors of medicinal products (pharmaceutical companies) that operate globally or in the European market to ensure that all submissions of product information follow a standardized data model with standard vocabularies and code sets.
+If companies do not comply, they can face hefty fines.

-IDMP – Identification of Medicinal Products – is a set of ISO global standards designed to support the unequivocal identification and description of medicinal products throughout their entire lifecycle.
+- IDMP issued a set of ISO global standards designed to support the unequivocal identification and description of medical products throughout their entire lifecycle.
 This lifecycle – from research to production, marketing and pharmacovigilance – involves a complex and variable set of attributes and a range of systems across departments.
-Even within the same company, this complexity already requires strong governance.

-To support global identification of products, the IDMP standards harmonize key concepts, as well as their relations, meaning and attributes; this enables consistent terminologies, naming standards, etc.
+- To support global identification of products, the IDMP standard harmonizes key concepts, as well as their relations, meaning and attributes; this enables consistent terminologies, naming standards, and so forth.

 - They can produce the required attributes and identifiers